armanmiri/Social-Network-Project/README.md

 Real-time chat system, enabling direct communication between users.
 Data encryption techniques employed to safeguard user information and maintain platform integrity.

-Also includes the UI for this project written using the open source software QT Creator
+Also includes the UI for this project written using the open source software QT Creator.
+Along with files for user data and post data.